Nakshatra05/Arcanum/README.md

 ## Execution Model

 1. User submits a swap intent onchain
-2. Intent becomes executable after its delay
+2. Intent becomes executable after its minimum delay
-3. Any executor may execute the intent within the window
+3. Any executor may execute the intent within the allowed window
-4. Routing and timing are enforced by hooks
+4. Routing and timing constraints are enforced by hooks
 5. Swap settles atomically and verifiably

 Executors **cannot**:

 * execute early
-* bypass routing rules
+* bypass routing constraints
 * choose execution timing arbitrarily

 ---